 Oak wood has many similarities with pine wood, but most woodworkers’ dilemmas in using oak are the weight and affordability.

 But oak’s distinct features are its classy and timeless appearance, which pine lacks.
-We can give your pine wood an oak transformation staining by following these steps:
+I can give your pine wood an oak transformation staining by following these steps:

 Step 1: Lay Down Your Drop Cloth